How much do you really need to save for retirement?

 Plan ahead to close any gaps

 Understanding your post-retirement expenses and potential income can help you estimate how much you may need to draw from your savings each year in retirement.
 However, it can be tough to turn that goal into a realistic amount to invest today when your goal may be decades away.
-To see where you are now and what you might need to change in the future, use the Merrill Personal Retirement Calculator.
+To see where you are now and what you might need to change in the future, try the Personal Retirement Calculator.
 This checkpoint gives you a projection of your savings to see if there is a gap between what you'll have and what you'll need so you can adjust your strategy if necessary.

 The difference 1% can make